grab/engineering-blog/_posts/2019-12-24-marionette-enabling-e2e-user-scenario-simulation.md

 </div>
 <p></p>

-In summary, we have defined the driver's behavior, created the booking request, created the SDK client and associated the driver and passenger to a cohort.
+In summary, we have defined the driver's behaviour, created the booking request, created the SDK client and associated the driver and passenger to a cohort.
 Now, we just have to trigger the E2E test from our IDE.
 It’s just that simple and easy!

 Previously, developers had to write boilerplate code to make HTTP requests and parse returned HTTP responses.
 With the Marionette SDK in place, developers don't have to write any boilerplate code saving significant time and effort in E2E testing.

-### RESTful APIs in test scripts
+### RESTful APIs in Test Scripts

 Marionette provides several RESTful API endpoints that cover different simulation areas such as resource or data creation APIs, driver APIs, passenger APIs, etc. APIs are particularly suitable for scripted testing.
 Developers can directly call these APIs in their test scripts to facilitate their own tests such as load tests, integration tests, E2E tests, etc.

 Developers use these APIs with their preferred programming languages to run simulations.
 They don’t need to worry about any underlying complexities when using the APIs.
 For example, developers in Grab have created custom libraries using Marionette APIs in Python, Java, and Bash to run simulations.

-## What’s next
+## What’s Next

 Currently, we cover E2E tests for our transport domain (microservices for the passenger and driver apps) through Marionette.
 The next phase is to expand into a full-fledged platform that can test microservices in other Grab domains such as Food, Payments, and so on.
 Going forward, we are also looking to further simplify the writing of E2E tests and running them as a part of the CD pipeline for seamless testing before deployment.

-## In conclusion
+## In Conclusion

 We had an idea of creating a simulation platform that can run and facilitate E2E testing of microservices.
 With Marionette, we have achieved this objective.
 Marionette has helped us understand how end users use our apps, allowing us to make improvements to our services.
 Further, Marionette ensures there are no breaking changes and provides additional visibility into potential bugs that might be introduced as a result of any changes to microservices.